OblackatO/PV204-Security-Technologies/Seminar3/README.md

 # What is about
-The point of this assignment was to put some code in a smartcard while installing its applet(firmware).
-After, in order to do some operation with the processor of the card(encryption/signature) we should ask for that code first.
+The point of this assignment was to put some code in a smartcard while installing its applet(firmware), so the card firmware would first ask the user for a secret code in order to do cryptographic operations(sign/encrypt).